Josvainiai Forest

 The Josvainiai Forest (Josvainių miškai) is a forest in Kėdainiai District Municipality, central Lithuania, located 6 km to the west from Kėdainiai and 4 km to the north from Josvainiai.
 It covers an area of 3110 ha.
-It consists of smaller forests: Josvainiai Forest (proper), Medininkai Forest, Giraitė.
+It consists of smaller forests: Josvainiai Forest (proper), Medininkai Forest, and Giraitė.
 The rivers Smilga, Smilgaitis and Tranys drain the forest (the Nevėžis basin).

 As of 2005, 52 % of the area was covered by birch, 24 % by spruce, 5 % by aspen, 8 % by ash, 3 % by oak, 3 % by black alder, 3 % by white alder, 2 % by pine tree groups.
-The fauna of the forest consists of wild boar, roe deer, red fox, raccoon dog, pine marten, also there are hazel grouses, black storks, Eurasian woodcocks, common buzzards, sparrowhawks, northern goshawk, owls.
-The forest is included into Dotnuva-Josvainiai Biosphere Polygon, also there is the Smilga Landscape Sanctuary in the forest.
+The fauna of the forest consists of wild boar, roe deer, red fox, raccoon dog, pine marten, as well as hazel grouses, black storks, Eurasian woodcocks, common buzzards, sparrowhawks, northern goshawk, owls.
+The forest is included in Dotnuva-Josvainiai Biosphere Polygon, also there is the Smilga Landscape Sanctuary in the forest.

-During the Soviet era, there was a rocket base (now in ruins) in the forest nearby Keleriškiai.
-There are Barsukynė, Palainiškiai, Čiukiškiai, Stasiūnai, Grašva villages inside the forest or on its edges.
+During the Soviet era, a rocket base (now in ruins) was in the forest near Keleriškiai.
+Barsukynė, Palainiškiai, Čiukiškiai and Stasiūnai, Grašva villages are inside the forest or on its edges.